 Paolo Zanzu becomes William Christie's musical assistant.
 From 2016 to 2018, he directed Les Arts Florissants in a new production of Lully’s Monsieur de Pourceaugnac (staged by Clément Hervieu-Léger) on tour in Europe and China.

-In 2010 he won the third prize at the Bruges International Harpsichord Competition.
+In 2010, he is a prizewinner at the Bruges International Harpsichord Competition.

-During 2017, Sir John Eliot Gardiner appointed him as his assistant for the world tour of Monteverdi’s complete operas.
+During 2017, Sir John Eliot Gardiner appointed him as his assistant for the world tour of the monumental ‘Monteverdi 450’ project.

 He took part recently in the ambitious ’Scarlatti 555’ project organised by France Musique; and made his début as a soloist with the English Baroque Soloists in harpsichord concertos by Bach in January 2019.

 In 2017, after years of experience in different ensembles (Les Arts Florissants, Les Musiciens du Louvre, the English Baroque Soloists, the Monteverdi Choir, Le Cercle de l'Harmonie), Paolo Zanzu founded his own ensemble, Le Stagioni.
 Le Stagioni is an ensemble of variable size, gathering together musicians with major international careers as soloists and members of the great European period-instrument ensembles, focussing on the great works of the 18th and early 19th centuries.

 The ensemble has been in residence at the Théâtre du Rempart, in Semur-en-Auxois, since the 2018-2019 season.